-Look up the exchange rate of the currency you will be using on your travels before you.
+Look up the exchange rate of the currency you’ll be using on your travels before you go.
 Remember to take enough money for your trip with some back-up funds, such as traveller’s cheques or credit cards.
 Find out how you can replace your traveller’s cheques and credit cards if you lose them.

 Notify your bank and let them know where you’ll be travelling to and on which dates.
 Research your destination(s) and find out if they do take credit cards and whether ATMs are easy to find or not.

 Investigate phone plans of the country you’ll be travelling to and see if it’s cheaper to buy a local SIM card and use a new number and service provider or opt for international roaming plans.
 You can also turn your phone on Airplane mode and Wi-Fi to call using Skype or WhatsApp on shorter trips.
 Download all the apps you’ll need before you travel to avoid downloading charges.

 Investigate electrical outlets of the country that you’re visiting and take a charger or adapter.
 Countries have different size plugs and voltage.

 Luggage and packing

 Always lock your luggage, not only to discourage theft but to make sure it doesn’t open during handling.
 Buy small locks to lock all external zipper pockets of bags.
 This will also protect you against others slipping illegal substances into your luggage.
 Little plastic cable ties are extremely useful, as they have to be cut to be opened.